-Peaceful Living Counseling & Professional Services do not accept insurance at this time.
-Therefore, all clients at our practice are self-pay.
+Peaceful Living Counseling & Professional Services does not accept insurance at this time.
+Therefore, all clients in our practice are self-pay.
 We accept Health Savings Accounts (HSA) & Flexible Spending Accounts (FSA) through employers.
 Our hourly coaching, anger management, and counseling sessions are $65 per 50 minutes.
 Family and couple’s sessions are $85 per 50 minutes.
 Consultation services are $100 per hour.
-There is a surcharge of $10-20 for transportation to your residence or community for mobile counseling or coaching.
 We believe services should be affordable to everyone, therefore, we have a sliding fee scale for clients who qualify.
 We maintain one sliding scale time slot per week.
-Please contact us for more information if you are interested in exploring whether you qualify for the sliding scale.
+Please contact us for more information if you are interested in exploring whether you qualify for the sliding scale fee.
 Payment of fees is expected at the time of each appointment unless other arrangements have been made with your therapist.
 We request that payment is made before your session begins.
 We accept cash, check, and all major credit cards.
 A $35.00 service charge will be charged for any checks returned.

 Benefits of Private Pay

 Paying privately may be a better choice even if you do have health insurance.
 Most clients seek therapy to improve relationships or transition through “rough patches,” but to an insurance company review board, these are not acceptable reasons.
-To be approved for therapy sessions, the therapist must make a case that therapy is “medically necessary” which includes accentuating the problems the client is experiencing and labeling the client with a mental illness.
-This is often required after the first visit, and then becomes part of the client’s permanent health record.
+To be approved for therapy sessions, the therapist must make a case that therapy is “medically necessary” which can include a labeling a mental illness diagnosis.
+This has often become a part of your permanent health record.